tchajed/sys-verif-fa25/docs/notes/program-proofs/integers.md

 ```

 You'll be pervasively working with integers in GooseLang.
-A few hints will help make sense of all the types and functions for reasoning about them in program proofs, in Coq.
+A few hints will help make sense of all the types and functions for reasoning about them in program proofs, in Rocq.

-First, Goose primarily supports the Go type `uint64`, unsigned 64-bit integers.
-There is also support for `uint32` and preliminary support for signed integers `int64`, but it's easiest if you stick to `uint64`.
-Note that most Go code would use `int` as the basic integer type, which is a signed integer whose size matches the architecture.
+On the Go side, Goose supports the various integer types: the most commonly used are `int`, which is a signed 64-bit integer (we assume a 64-bit architecture), `uint64` is an unsigned 64-bit integer, and `uint32` is an unsigned 32-bit integer.

-Next, the type `w64` represents a 64-bit integer value.
-This is used both in GooseLang and in proofs.
+In Rocq, both signed and unsigned integers are represented using the `w64` type from a library for finite precision integers.
+The difference between signed and unsigned is reflected in how we use that type: if `x: w64` in Rocq, then `uint.Z x : Z` converts it to an integer treating it as _unsigned_, while `sint.Z x : Z` converts it as a _signed_ integer (note that **u**int stands for unsigned int and **s**int stands for signed int).

-In GooseLang, to use a w64 we have to turn it into a value.
-This is almost always written `#x`.
-Technically, this produces the term `LitV (LitInt x)`, but `LitInt` is inserted implicitly (this is the Coq's coercions feature) and `#` is notation for `LitV`.
+In GooseLang, to use a w64 or w32 we have to turn it into a value.
+This is done using `#x`, the way we convert any Gallina value into GooseLang.

 ```rocq
 Set Printing Coercions.
 Unset Printing Notations.